 That was thirty-five years ago, but his memory has not faded.
 I think of him whenever I pass our old school or the park where we used to play football or the golf course that was a second home to many of us each summer.

-I think of his sense of humour, his strength of character and his enduring courage, and I think of the days given to me but not to him and I wonder what he would done with them.
+I think of his sense of humour, his strength of character and his enduring courage, and I think of the days given to me but not to him, and I wonder what he would have done with them.

 He was a hero in the truest sense of the word, but more than that he was – and always will be – my friend.